wp-plugins/updraftplus/readme.txt

 It does not back up WordPress core (since you can always get another copy of this from wordpress.org), and does not back up any extra files which you have added outside of the WordPress content directory (files which, by their nature, are unknown to WordPress).
 By default the WordPress content directory is "wp-content" in your WordPress root.
 It will not back up database tables which do not have the WordPress prefix (i.e. database tables from other applications but sharing a database with WordPress).

 = Any known bugs ? =

 Not a bug as such, but one major issue to be aware of is that backups of very large sites (lots of uploaded media) can fail due to timing out.
 This depends on how many seconds your web host allows a PHP process to run.
 With such sites, you need to use Amazon S3, which UpdraftPlus supports (since 0.9.20) or Google Drive (since 0.9.21) with chunked, resumable uploads.
 Other backup methods have code (since 0.9.0) to retry failed uploads of an archive, but the upload cannot be chunked, so if an archive is enormous (i.e. cannot be completely uploaded in the time that PHP is allowed for running on your web host) it cannot work.

 = I encrypted my database - how do I decrypt it? =

 If you have the encryption key entered in your settings and you are restoring from the settings interface, then it will automatically decrypt.
-Otherwise, use the file example-decrypt.php found in the plugin directory.
+Otherwise, use the file example-decrypt.php found in the plugin directory; that will need very (very) minor PHP knowledge to use; find your local PHP guru, or bung me a donation (http://david.dw-perspective.org.uk/donate) and I can do it for you.

 = I lost my encryption key - what can I do? =

 Nothing, probably.
 That's the point of an encryption key - people who don't have it can't get the data.
 Hire an encryption expert to build a super computer to try to break the encryption by brute force, at a price.

 = My site was hacked, and I have no backups!
 I thought UpdraftPlus was working!
-Can I kill you? = No, there's no warranty or guarantee, etc. It's completely up to you to verify that UpdraftPlus is working correctly.
+Can I kill you? =

+No, there's no warranty or guarantee, etc. It's completely up to you to verify that UpdraftPlus is working correctly.
 If it doesn't then that's unfortunate, but this is a free plugin.

+= Have you written any other free plugins? =

+Thanks for asking - yes, I have.
+Check out my profile page - http://profiles.wordpress.org/DavidAnderson/ .
+I am also available for hire for bespoke work.

 == Changelog ==